Runnin' Rebels went 2-1 in the Maui Jim Maui Invitational.

 In his first season back at the school, the 11th full-time head coach in UNLV men's basketball history led the Runnin' Rebels to a 26-9 overall record and became the winningest first-year head coach in the program's existence.
 In his second season, Rice led his squad to another 25-win campaign and back-to-back NCAA Tournament appearances.
 He also led UNLV to its highest NCAA Tournament seed in 22 years as the Runnin' Rebels were awarded the No. 5 seed in the East for the 2013 NCAA Tournament.

-Additionally, over his first three years as head coach, Rice has led the Runnin' Rebels to seven wins over top-25 teams, including a win over No. 1 North Carolina, marking the program's first victory over the nation's top-ranked team in 22 years and the first time a MW school has ever defeated the No. 1 team in both polls.
+Additionally, in his time as UNLV's head coach, Rice has led the Runnin' Rebels to eight wins over top-25 teams, including victories against two top-five teams: then-No. 1 North Carolina, which was the program's first win over the nation's top-ranked team in 22 years and the first time a MW school has ever defeated the No. 1 team in both polls, and then-No. 3 Arizona during the 2014-15 season at the Thomas & Mack Center.

 UNLV was second in the nation in assists per game in 2011-12 (17.6) and also second in the country in percentage of field goals assisted (65.4).
 That team also led the Mountain West in scoring (76.3 ppg), assists and steals (8.5 spg).
-The 2012-13 team was in the national top-10 in assists, rebounds and blocks, while last year's team was in the top-10 nationally in blocks and rebounding, leading the league in both categories.
+The 2012-13 team was in the national top-10 in assists, rebounds and blocks, while the 2013-14 Runnin' Rebels were in the top-10 nationally in blocks and rebounding, leading the league in both categories.
+Last season, the Runnin' Rebels were third in the country in blocked shots, while playing the third-toughest non-conference schedule in the nation.

-In Rice's three years at the helm of the Runnin' Rebel program, he has coached in front of 21 Thomas & Mack Center crowds of more than 15,000, including six sellouts of at least 18,500.
+In Rice's four years at the helm of the Runnin' Rebel program, he has coached in front of 22 Thomas & Mack Center crowds of more than 15,000, including six sellouts of at least 18,500.
 Prior to the 2011-12 season, UNLV had three total sellouts during the previous 19 years.
-Under Rice, crowds at the Thomas & Mack Center have been the largest in 22 years and last year's home attendance again ranked in the nation's top 25 (for the sixth straight year) and No. 1 and among all schools on the West Coast.
+Under Rice, crowds at the Thomas & Mack Center have been the largest in 22 years and the home attendance has consistently ranked in the nation's top 25.

 Rice and his staff have also spent considerable time working toward the future and upgrading the talent on UNLV's roster.
 Their 2012 recruiting class was ranked as the seventh-best in the nation by ESPN, ahead of schools such as North Carolina, Michigan State, Indiana, Duke and Kansas.
-They pulled in an even higher-ranked class in 2014, which was ranked No. 5 in the country by Rivals (ahead of North Carolina, Louisville, UCLA, Georgetown and Florida).
-UNLV was the only MW school in the top 15 in either ranking for those years.
+They pulled in an even higher-ranked class in 2014, which was ranked No. 5 in the country by Rivals (ahead of North Carolina, Louisville, UCLA, Georgetown and Florida), and their 2015 group is rated No. 11, which is led by Las Vegas product and McDonald's All-American Stephen Zimmerman Jr. UNLV was the only MW school in the top 15 in any of those rankings for those years.

 Rice and his staff also coached former Runnin' Rebel forward Khem Birch to the league's Defensive Player of the Year award in 2013, marking the first for the program since 2007 (Joel Anthony, who has gone on to win two NBA championships with Miami was that year's winner).
-Birch then earned the same award for a second consecutive season last year.
+Birch then earned the same award for a second consecutive season in 2013-14.

-In September of 2012, Rice was rewarded with a five-year contract by the Nevada System of Higher Education Board of Regents, and then in April of this year he was given a two-year extension securing him in Las Vegas through at least the 2018-19 season.
+In September of 2012, Rice was rewarded with a five-year contract by the Nevada System of Higher Education Board of Regents, and then in April of 2014 he was given a two-year extension securing him in Las Vegas through at least the 2018-19 season.

 Prior to accepting his first head coaching job, Rice accumulated 18 years of experience as an assistant coach at the Division-I level.